 To create VEECs under the program, you must be an accredited person.
 To become accredited, you need to complete an accreditation application form and forward it to the commission, together with any required supplementary documentation, and application fee.

-The accreditation application fee is currently \$500.
-As part of the accreditation process, you will also need to attend an interview with a commission staff member.
+From 1 July 2023, the accreditation application fee for new applicants will be \$3,000.

 Please refer to the Application Guide for Accredited Persons to learn more about the accreditation process which is available at www.esc.vic.gov.au/become-veu-accredited.